diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 | Palestinians Injured | ~5,300 | Predominantly civilians. |
 | Israelis Injured | ~518 | Including civilians from rocket attacks. |

-What reasonable person could possibly justify this level of destruction and loss of life as self-defense?
+Between Operation Cast Lead and the end of 2012, approximately 330 Palestinians were killed by the Israeli military, compared to 20 Israelis ([B'Tselem statistics](https://web.archive.org/web/20130308112551/http://www.btselem.org/statistics/fatalities/after-cast-lead/by-date-of-event)).
 True to form, the Nobel Peace Prize committee awarded the [2009 peace prize to Barack Obama](https://www.nobelprize.org/prizes/peace/2009/summary/). 🤮

-Between Operation Cast Lead and the end of 2012, approximately 330 Palestinians were killed by the Israeli military, compared to 20 Israelis ([B'Tselem statistics](https://web.archive.org/web/20130308112551/http://www.btselem.org/statistics/fatalities/after-cast-lead/by-date-of-event)).
 In November 2012, Israel launched [Operation Pillar of Defense](https://en.wikipedia.org/wiki/2012_Gaza_War).
-This escalation was immediately preceded by the assassination of Ahmed Jabari, a senior official in the military wing of Hamas who had been working with the Israeli military to establish a permanent truce.
+This escalation was immediately preceded by the [assassination of Ahmed Jabari](https://www.aljazeera.com/news/2012/11/14/hamas-military-chief-killed-in-israeli-attack), a senior official in the military wing of Hamas who had been working with the Israeli military to establish a permanent truce.
 Israeli peace activist [Gershon Baskin reported](https://gershonbaskin.org/interviews/ahmed-jabari-1960-2012/) that Jabari was killed just hours before he was set to receive the draft of a truce agreement with Israel, which included mechanisms for maintaining a ceasefire.

 | Category | Value | Notes |
 |----------|--------|-------|